 Discover the seaside Mossel Bay and its surroundings (Part 1)

-34.1747° S, 22.0834° E – Explore is such a beautiful verb so here is the coordinates for your next vacation.
+34.1747° S, 22.0834° E – Explore is such a beautiful verb so here are the coordinates for your next vacation.
 Venture off and explore it all.

 Go on, read further.

 Disgusting, I would say.
-As travellers, we do that, don’t we?
+As travelers, we do that, don’t we?
 Overlook places that don’t remotely appear to be appealing or if it doesn’t have that trademark activity, why waste your time even going?
-I’ve learnt over the last few years of travelling, it’s the towns that hardly get mentioned, the ones with many hidden treasures.
+I’ve learned over the last few years of traveling, it’s the towns that hardly get mentioned, the ones with many hidden treasures.

 And with it only being a throw stone away from Cape Town (384 kilometers), Mossel Bay is living life slowly.
 So slowly that I was unaware it’s the Point of Human Origins, has the finest adrenaline activities around, tons of unspoiled beaches and lagoons and, undoubtedly the best little finds that can’t be replicated anywhere else.